opsone-ch/documentation/advanced/ftp.rst

     }
   }

-.. hint:: The password has to be encrypted.
+.. tip:: The password has to be encrypted.
 Use the following command to encrypt your desired password: ``mkpasswd -m sha-512``

-.. hint:: Use the "id" command to determine the appropriate uid/gid
+.. tip:: Use the "id" command to determine the appropriate uid/gid

 Directories
 -----------